tls-123321/Event-Manager/README.md

 A full-stack event management application with a Django REST API backend and a React (Vite) frontend.

+## How It Works

+- Firstly database should be created and connected using .env.
+- Events can be added from admin page
+- Users need to create account to be able to create bookings.
+- After creating booking codes are automatically generated and stored then displayed on user's profile page alongside event's name and status.
+- For booking management you can write code on events page in the field of desired event.

 ## Prerequisites
 - Python 3.12+
 - Node.js (v18+ recommended)